7 Best Email Clients For Windows: Free and Paid

 I’m a fan of the one-time payment for email clients, and Mailbird has a good pricing structure.

-There is no free version, but Mailbird has a 14 day money back guarantee.
-So you can try it out and get a full refund if you don’t like it.
+Mailbird has a limited free version and a 14 day money back guarantee on their paid products.
+Either way you try try Mailbird risk-free and get a full refund if you don’t like it.

 Features